 - Sterilise bottles and lids.

-- To test fruit such as apples and pears, pierce them with a match – the match must enter easily although the fruit should not be too soft.
+- To test fruit such as apples and pears, pierce them with a match stick – the stick should enter easily although the fruit should not be too soft.

 - To prevent fruit such as quince, pears and apples from discolouring while being peeled, put the peeled fruit in meek salt water.